harvard-edtech/edtech-guide/react-2022.md

 ## Running Tests

-Use `npm test` to start the jest test runner.
+Use `npm run test-client` to start the jest test runner.

 # Automated UI Testing